mozilla/airmozilla/README.md

 Getting help
 ------------

-The best place to get help on development is to go the the `#airmozilla-dev` IRC channel on `irc.mozilla.org`.
+The best place to get help on development is to go to the `#airmozilla-dev` IRC channel on `irc.mozilla.org`.